opensearch-project/opensearch-plugins/WORKFLOWS.md

 1. Integrate the `opensearch-trigger-bot` in your repository, if not done already.
 This requires adding some GitHub secrets.
 See the [backport documentation](#managing-backports) for details.
 2. Add an issue template `.ci/documentation/issue.md` ([example](https://github.com/opensearch-project/OpenSearch/blob/main/.ci/documentation/issue.md)) to your repository.
 This markdown file defines the template that will be used to create issues in the documentation-website repo.
 3. Add a GitHub workflow `.github/workflows/create-documentation-issue.yml` ([example](https://github.com/opensearch-project/OpenSearch/blob/main/.github/workflows/create-documentation-issue.yml)) to your repository, this workflow gets triggered when a label `needs-documentation` is added to a pull request.
 It creates an issue with the title and issue template provided to the workflow.

+## Auto Github Releases

+OpenSearch project releases add a [github tag](https://docs.github.com/en/rest/git/tags) for each repo.
+This workflow enables automatically publishing a new [github release](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases) based on the tag.

+### Integration

+1. Setup release notes directory with the repo, see OpenSearch [example](https://github.com/opensearch-project/OpenSearch/tree/main/release-notes).
+This workflow is dependent on predictable release notes based on a release tag.
+2. Setup the workflow in your repo similar to [auto-release.yml](https://github.com/opensearch-project/OpenSearch/blob/main/.github/workflows/auto-release.yml) in OpenSearch.
+3. Backport this workflow to all release branches i.e 2.x, 1.x etc.